javiertuya/selema/README.md

 - `setVnc()`: Activates the VNC capabilities to be able to watch the test execution in real time (e.g. using selenoid-ui).
   Note that Selenoid requires special driver containers to allow this capability.

-To use a remote driver the driver url must be configured by calling `setDriverUrl(String driverUrl)` on the SeleniumManager instance.
+To use a remote driver the driver url must be configured by calling `setDriverUrl(String driverUrl)` on the SeleManager instance.

 An example of a Selenoid set up accesible from the `http://localhost:4444/wd/hub` url is shown below: